taniaciu-code/portfolio-data/content/pages/about.md

       relativeUrl: true
 layout: page
 ---
-<div align="justify">Hello, my name is Tania Ciu.
+<div align="justify">Hello, my name is <mark>Tania Ciu</mark>.
 I have a passion in data science, data analytics, and data visualization.
 Getting insights out of data is something that I really like.
 Data visualization and machine learning are some techniques that I am using to achieve this. </div>

 ## Education